 - YAML is the superset of JSON.
 You heard it right.
 Whatever valid JSON code you have, it will be parsed by YAML compiler.
 So choosing YAML over JSON for your project you have one advantage.
 You can parse both JSON and YAML code with the single parser (YAML parser).

-Why are more programmers not using YAML?
+As compare to other JSON, XML, why are more programmers not using YAML?

 YAML has not popular as expected.
 Each serialization standard has their own comfortability with other programming languages.

 Read the difference between YAML, JSON, and XML.